By Brenna Fleener

 - The Niki de Saint Phalle and Tinguely fountains at the Georges Pompidou Center are a playtime favorite.
 These colorful ceramic/mosaic sculptures of people, animals, and unidentifiable critters frolic (along with some real children, in the warmer summer months) in the fountains just outside of the Pompidou Center.
 The latter, designed by Richard Rogers and Renzo Piano, is itself a surreal experiment in which the mechanics of building — the ductwork and structural trussing — are worn on the outside, begging the question of what's shown and what's hidden in architecture.

 - Used during the Middle Ages to frighten away evil spirits, the gargoyles of Notre-Dame became symbolic of mystery and the unknown during the 1920s.
-Kids love to circle the building and count how many different faces and glaring eyes extend spider-like from Notre-Dame’s already impressive towers.
+Kids love to circle the building and count how many different faces and glaring eyes extend spider-like from Notre-Dame's already impressive towers (though many are likely to be obscured while reconstruction is underway).

 - In the somewhat hidden courtyard of the Palais Royal, artist David Buren's playful black-and-white striped columns of varying heights seem to grow organically from the ground, at once echoing the classical columns of the portico that ring the piazza and making the open air space seem like a large, human-sized checkerboard, à la Alice Through the Looking Glass.
 This has become one of the most exciting places in the city for kids.